ARandomAxolotl/parental-control-disabler/readme.md

 ###### **Warning and Disclaimer**

 * Use this script with caution.
-* Modifying system files can cause system instability.
+* It can cause system instability if you dont do it right.
-* The creator is not responsible for any damage caused by the use of this script.
+* I am not responsible for any damage caused by the use of this script.